 It took 2.5 hours at 280 degrees, to my liking anyway.
 It probably would take just 2 hours if I started at 280 and didn’t open it every 15 minutes to check it!
 It’s absolutely delicious.
 Not what I was expecting.
 The eggplant and lemon give it a Greek flavor.
 And I was surprised but the carrot and celery worked.
 They were the last vegetables to soften and even in the final product they were still al dente, but they made it.
 Carrots added a hint of sweetness and celery added that background minty flavor.

 The next time I make it I will cut the vegetables smaller, something that works on a big spoon instead of a fork, because the sauce is sooooo good!
 The tomatoes and other vegetables cooked down so even though I added no fluid it had a great sauce.
 The eggplant thickened it a bit.
-By the way, the eggplant skins (this was a purple globe eggplant) melt in your mouth, no need to peel.

 This is a great way to use up lots of vegetables hanging out in the fridge.
 It was about 7 cups of raw vegetables that cooked down to 2 cups.
 Amazing.